fullmoonissue/tas-bust-a-groove/README.md

 A combo is a series of arrows and a final input (circle or cross) pressed during a cycle (a duration, here in frames).

-A dancer is able to attack (triangle) to stop the other dancer but this one can be dodged (square).
+A dancer is able to attack (triangle) to stop the other dancer but the attack can be dodged (square).

 **Cycle**